LucaMalavolta/Notes_FAandA/docs/index.md

 (home)=

 # Fundamentals of Astronomy and Astrophysics
-## Notes of the course for the Bacehlor's degree in Aerospace Engineering
+## Notes of the course for the Bachelor's degree in Aerospace Engineering

 ![Degree][degree-badge]
 ![Course][FAandA-badge]
 [![GitHub][github-badge]][github-link]

-The extence of things
+Edit directly on GitHub page

 ## Table of contents